univention/ucsschool-id-connector/docs/development.rst

    You need to be able to:

-   - understand basic concepts of hook specs, implentation and calling
+   - understand basic concepts of hook specs, hook implementation and hook calling.

    |rarr| https://pluggy.readthedocs.io/en/latest/

-UDM REST-API
+UDM REST-API (optional)
    A REST API which can be used to inspect, modify, create and delete UDM objects via HTTP requests.

    You will only need to know about this if you want to access extra information about objects within your custom plugin.

+   ..
+TODO Daniel: is this correct?

    You need to be able to: